spewil/phd/notes/paper_snippets.md

 **How do we bring together computational ideas concerned with addressing high-level task requirements (e.g., where and when to move) with lower-level requirements needed to generate the motor commands that activate the appropriate muscles?**

+## piano performance

+In piano performance, for keystrokes with each of the four fingers during playing various tone sequences, the hand kinematics was characterized by three distinct patterns of finger joint coordination (Furuya et al., 2011a).
+The motion of the striking finger was consistent across these patterns, whereas the motion of the non-striking fingers differed across them.
+This was interpreted as evidence for the independence of movements across fingers.
+In addition, the amount of movement covariation between the striking and non-striking fingers was similar, independent of which finger was used for a keystroke.
+The finding was in contrast to non-musicians who displayed a hierarchy of independence of finger movements, the middle and ring fingers being less individuated than the index and little fingers (Häger-Ross and Schieber, 2000; Zatsiorsky et al., 2000).
+The equal independence of movements across fingers can be therefore achieved by extensive piano training.
+This idea is supported by superior independence of finger movement control for pianists as compared to non-musicians (Slobounov et al., 2002; Aoki et al., 2005), which possibly occurs due to changes at biomechanical and neural levels (Chiang et al., 2004; Smahel and Klimová, 2004).
+(Shinichi Furuya* and Eckart Altenmüller 2013)

 ## bizzi review of sensorimotor loops